T-34 (film): Plot

 Nikolai and his crew retrieve the munitions before the training exercise, and create a smoke screen to mask their movements.
 Their first armour-piercing shell knocks out a Panther tank, and they blow up the observation tower, killing most of the occupants.
 The T-34 storms through the car park, crushing staff cars and breaking through the main gate.
 They pick up Anya at a bus stop outside the camp and head for Czechoslovakia and the Red Army's lines.
 They escape an encounter with an anti-tank gun with only a dented turret.

 As night falls Nikolai suggests abandoning the tank and splitting up.
 The crew insists on staying together with the tank.
 Hearing German vehicles before dawn, Nikolai sends Anya away on foot and plans to meet her further east.
 Jäger tries to spot the T-34 from a Fieseler Storch plane, then prepares an ambush with four Panthers in Klingenthal.
 When the T-34 reaches the town, it disables the first Panther by skipping solid shot into its underbelly.
 Surrounded by the other three German tanks, Volchok disables one with a grenade.
 Vasilyonok crashes the T-34 through a building, flanking another Panther and killing it with a point-blank shot.
-The resulting explosion stuns the T-34 crew crew and another Panther takes aim.
+The resulting explosion stuns the T-34 crew and another Panther takes aim.
 Volchok fires the gun of the German tank he captured disabling the third Panther but Jäger returns fire and Volchok is badly wounded.

 Jäger and Nikolai emerge from the cupolas of their tanks, and Jäger throws down his glove, inviting Nikolai to a duel.
 They face off outside the town over a narrow stone bridge and both tanks are heavily damaged.
 The T-34 rams Jäger's tank toward the bridge's edge.
 The commanders disembark to duel with pistols, and Nikolai spares Jäger.
-They shake hands, but when Nikolai tries to pull Jäger to safety, he lets himself fall to his death as the Panther plummets from the bridge into the river.
+They shake hands, but when Nikolai tries to pull Jäger to safety, Jager refuses capture, instead committing suicide by allowing himself to fall from the bridge, with his tank landing on him afterwards.